HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

-   1.Funtion and task are subroutine which makes code more readable 2.Function is used in DUT , Task is used testbench 3.Function can be synthesizable , Task cannot be synthesizable 4.Function reurns only one value , Task doesnot return any value 5.Function and task are the procedural statements , when ever we want to include multiple value we can you begin and end are used
+   1.Funtion and task are subroutine which makes code more readable 2.Function is used in DUT , Task is used testbench 3.Function can be synthesizable , Task cannot be synthesizable 4.Function reurns only one value , Task does not return any value 5.Function and task are the procedural statements , when ever we want to include multiple value we can you begin and end are used
   ----> STATIC : when we write a module and initilize the memory will be created it is called as static 6.And by default the module is static in nature shars the memory